1.1: What is Weather?

 - had no relationship with one another

-You may have already noticed, as you go about your daily life, that the ambient air temperature is often cool in the morning and at night, while it is warmer in the afternoon.
+You may have already noticed that, as you go about your daily life, the ambient air temperature is often cool in the morning and at night, whereas it is warmer in the afternoon.
 Figure \(\PageIndex{2}\) confirms your suspicions.
-It shows that the weather conditions change depending on the time of day.
+It shows that weather conditions vary with the time of day.